Gagniuc/Spectral-Forecast-equation-for-signals/README.md

 # Spectral Forecast equation for signals

 One of the easiest applications to understand the spectral forecast equation is related to signals.
-A question that can be asked would be: given two signals A and B, what would a third signal M look like if it must resemble both signals in a certain proportion?
-For instance, a signal M may be required to resemble signal A in a proportion of 23% and signal B in a remaining proportion of 77%.
+A question that can be asked would be: given two signals <i>A</i> and <i>B</i>, what would a third signal <i>M</i> look like if it must resemble both signals in a certain proportion?
+For instance, a signal <i>M</i> may be required to resemble signal <i>A</i> in a proportion of 23% and signal <i>B</i> in a remaining proportion of 77%.
 This is exactly what the spectral equation provides, namely a direct way of obtaining such an intermediary signal.
-Moreover, the Spectral Forecast equation can also be applied to matrices (two dimensions), but also to mathematical objects with more than two or three dimensions.
+Moreover, the Spectral Forecast equation can also be applied to [matrices](https://github.com/Gagniuc/Spectral-Forecast-equation-for-matrices) (two dimensions), but also to mathematical objects with more than two or three dimensions.

 # Info on Spectral Forecast
  Please read more about Spectral Forecast here: